-Rijeka has been the main port of the region since the 19th century.
-Today it is one of the top 100 ports of the world.
+In fact, Rijeka is one of the top 100 ports in the world.
 The Bay of Rijeka is deep enough (about 49 m) to accommodate large commercial ships.
 The city’s economy largely depends on shipbuilding and worldwide maritime transport.

-- Enjoy the international carnival procession on the 19th of February, when more than a hundred carnival groups from Croatia walk the Korzo singing, dancing, and showing off their costumes.
+- Enjoy the international carnival procession, which always takes place on the Sunday before Ash Wednesday.
+Over a hundred carnival groups from Croatia walk the Korzo during the parade, singing, dancing, and showing off their costumes.

 - Walk the docks of Rijeka port.